catsoften/The-Powder-Toy/Wiki/elements/hidden-elements.md

 ## BRKN (Broken)
 Represents a generic broken form.
 Flammability is a bit broken.
 Mimics ctype's update and graphics.
 Broken paper cannot be colored.
 Broken stuff can only melt.
-Broken metals fuse when sparked.
+Chance to fuse when sparked (this is a bug but it's called a feature)